Bard MAT Faculty and Staff 2022 - 2023

 BA, Loyola University; MA, Marquette University; MS Hunter College; Ph.D., The Graduate Center, City University of New York

-Michael Sadowski, Interim Dean of Graduate Studies; Director of Inclusive Pedagogy and Curriculum; Associate Professor, Bard MAT
+Michael Sadowski, Associate Dean of the College; Associate Professor, Bard MAT

 B.S.
 Northwestern University; Ed.M.
 Ed.D., Harvard University